Jzy012/GURONEx/README.md

 **LINANG** is a **web-based Faculty and Employee Management System** designed to streamline academic administrative processes.
 It provides **automated attendance tracking**, **document management**, and **centralized communication** between administrators and faculty members.

-The primary goal is to **improve efficiency and transparency** by automating manual workflows, reducing paperwork, and enabling real-time access to information.
+The primary goal is to **improve efficiency and transparency** by automating manual workflows, reducing paperwork, and enabling centralized access to information.

 ---